Skip to Content

 DIGITAL AND INFORMATION SERVICES

-View the full IT Training programme on the IT Training Unit SharePoint site.
+New IT Training courses have now been published.
+Staff can view the full IT Training programme on the IT Training Unit SharePoint site.

 If your School or Directorate requires IT training for staff, geared towards a specific area or set of tasks, email itcourses@qub.ac.uk and the team will arrange a consultation.